 What can I do to protect a polished finish?

 Certain metals will need more protection than others.
 Steel is very vulnerable to rust, so it will need protection such as a clear ceramic coating.
 Magnesium corrodes very quickly, and it will need a coating as well.
 Other metals that are less prone to rust and corrosion such as stainless steel or aluminum can be left bare, but will still require some upkeep.
 A liquid polish can be used for a touch up on these metals.
 If you plan on using the part frequently, a ceramic coating is recommended on all metals.

 It is advised that you wear protective equipment while polishing.
 Some of the compounds and metal particles that are airborne while polishing can be harmful to your lungs and skin over time with no protection.
 Don’t take it lightly.
 Wear a dust mask or respirator, safety glasses, and thick gloves.
 A face shield and shop apron are helpful as well.

-Thanks for sharing your feedback on the products Kaine!
-Happy to hear the polishing kit is making a difference for you.
-Looking forward to doing business with you again.
+Thanks for sharing your experience with the products Chris!
+It means a lot to have your support, looking forward to doing business with you again.